 - Like to improvise?
-It used to be that rail passes were best for improvising, but you can now easily buy train tickets online at the moment via Trainline Europe as discussed in the previous section.
+It used to be that rail passes were best for improvising, but you can now easily buy train tickets online at the moment via Trainline as discussed in the previous section.
 While the prices on the go often aren’t as good as booking ahead (especially for longer routes), you should consider that with a rail pass reservations ahead of time are necessary anyway for popular routes.

 - What about planes?
 Buying point-to-point train tickets also lets you mix transport options; budget airlines can be useful for crossing longer distances cheaply (though they’re less environmentally friendly and hardly as comfortable as trains).

 - Considered tack-on fees for passes?
 Reservation fees get tacked on to rail pass costs, especially for popular international routes and fast trains.
 Sometimes these are substantial.

 - A mix of a pass plus point-to-point tickets?
 For some people, it’s worthwhile to buy a train pass for only the most intense part of your trip, and individual tickets for the slower-travel portion where you plan to stay longer and enjoy places.

 - What’s easiest?
 Generally purchasing point-to-point tickets via Trainline is much easier than dealing with the complex rules and exceptions of the European train pass systems.
 The most difficult option is trying to buy tickets from each country’s national ticketing system and had necessitated a lengthy guide to each of them.